-- A wide range of data is used- progress/achievement data, pupils' work, observations, learning walks, case studies, and staff, parent and pupil voice. - Assessment data is collected half termly so that the impact of interventions can be monitored rigorously. - Assessments are moderated to ensure they are accurate. - Teaching staff attend and contribute to pupil progress meetings each half term and the identification of children is reviewed. - Regular feedback about performance is given to children and parents. - Interventions are adapted or changed if not working. - Case studies are used to evaluate the impact of pastoral interventions, such as on attendance and behaviour. - All leaders, including governors, are responsible for monitoring pupil premium spending, impact and value for money.
+- A wide range of data is used- progress/achievement data, pupils' work, observations, learning walks, case studies, and staff, parent and pupil voice. - Assessment data is collected half termly so that the impact of interventions can be monitored rigorously. - Assessments are moderated to ensure they are accurate. - Teaching staff attend and contribute to pupil progress meetings each half term and the identification of children is reviewed. - Regular feedback about performance is given to children and parents. - Interventions are adapted or changed if not working. - Provision is tracked to evaluate the impact of all interventions and support. - All leaders, including governors, are responsible for monitoring pupil premium spending, impact and value for money.

 The school will evaluate the impact on each pupil at the end of each half term.
-Evaluation will focus on academic progress and how pupils' self-confidence has developed as a consequence of the intervention.
+Evaluation will focus on improvement of children's specific needs/barriers as a consequence of the intervention.